-A/C-rich motifs can be found in elements shown to affect RNA processing in several systems (Table 2).
+ACEs can be found in elements shown to affect RNA processing in several systems (Table 2).
 Our results identify this motif as a class of splicing enhancers.
-Exon 16 of cTNT was found to contain an element that enhanced splicing of heterologous transcripts in vitro and promoted binding of U2AF65 to the upstream 3' splice site (48).
-U2AF binding was competed by the 3' one-third of cTNT exon 16 which contains A/C-rich and purine-rich motifs.
-Point mutants in the A/C-rich but not purine-rich motif prevented competition of U2AF binding.
-Therefore, an ACE in cTNT exon 16 promotes binding of U2AF to the upstream 3' splice site.
-Exon-facilitated binding of U2AF to the

-3' splice site required nuclear components in addition to U2AF.
+Exon 16 of cTNT was found to contain an element that enhanced splicing of heterologous transcripts in vitro and promoted binding of U2AF65 to the upstream 3' splice site (47).
+U2AF65 binding was competed by the 3' one-third of cTNT exon 16, which contains ACEs and purine-rich motifs.
+Point mutations in the ACE but not the purine-rich motif prevented competition of U2AF65 binding.
+Therefore, an ACE in cTNT exon 16 promotes binding of U2AF65 to the upstream 3' splice site.
+Exon-facilitated binding of U2AF65 to the 3' splice site required nuclear components in addition to U2AF65.
 Presumably these factors include those that make direct contact with the splicing enhancer.

 The specific factors that interact with the ACE and mediate enhancer activity remain to be determined.
-We show that the cTNT purine-rich enhancer titrates factors required for ACE activity (Figure 7) suggesting that at least one of the SR proteins required for cTNT enhancer activity is also required for ACE activity.
+We show that the cTNT purine-rich enhancer titrates factors required for ACE activity (Fig. 7), suggesting that at least one of the SR proteins required for cTNT enhancer activity is also required for ACE activity.
+It is not yet clear whether SR proteins bind directly to the ACE.
 We previously demonstrated that the cTNT enhancer binds four of the essential SR proteins and that the binding affinity of the SR proteins directly correlated with enhancer strength in vivo and in vitro (32).
-The ACE identified in cTNT exon 16 was shown to immunoprecipitate with anti-SC35 antibodies (48).
-However, since SC35 neither binds nor activates the cTNT enhancer (32), this is not likely to be the factor titrated by an excess of cTNT exon 5 RNA.
+The ACE identified in cTNT exon 16 was shown to immunoprecipitate with anti-